KT2006/DSA-/README.md

 on 23/09/24 I uploaded a file in array section which has a solution to all types of swapping which are very much important when we talk about basic foundation in programming yeah it's 29 sept and I added three more files in linked list section, basically solutions for insertion at any position and linear search in linked list two more files I uplaoded in imp linked list/imp questions section
+#finished adding all of my files in the linked list section next I'll create few more folders and then upload all of my work in them